oracle/coherence-operator/docs/samples/operator/logging/own-elasticsearch/README.md

    * `elasticsearchEndpoint.port` to your elasticsearch port

-   *Note*: If your Elasticsearch engine requires user and password, you can also set the following:
+   *Note*: If your Elasticsearch host requires user and password, you can also set the following:

    * `elasticsearchEndpoint.user` to your elasticsearch username